-Current status: Open seven days a week, 10:30 a.m.–5:30 p.m.
+Current status: The Museum of Modern Art is open seven days a week, 10:30 a.m.–5:30 p.m.
 Entry is by advance timed ticket only.
-To plan your visit, click here.
+To plan your visit, go to:

 The Museum of Modern Art, aka MoMA, has one of the premier collections of modern and contemporary art in the world, including painting, sculpture, photography, prints, illustrated books and films.
 Among the nearly 200,000 pieces of art in the museum are some of the best-known works of modern art, such as Vincent Van Gogh’s Starry Night, Pablo Picasso’s Les Demoiselles d’Avignon, Claude Monet’s Water Lilies triptych, Henri Rousseau’s The Sleeping Gypsy, and Salvador Dalí’s The Persistence of Memory.
 MoMa also has an extensive art library, featuring more than 300,000 books and periodicals, as well as primary source material tracing the history of modern and contemporary art.

 To view the art exhibits online, check out these MoMa resources:

 - Engineer, Agitator, Constructor: The Artist Reinvented: Explores a radically new approach to artmaking in the 1920s and ’30s that took place in lockstep with that era’s shifts in industry, technology, and labor, and amid the profound impact of momentous events: World War I, the Russian Revolution, and the rise of fascism.

 - Collection, 1940s–1970s: A survey of artwork on Floor 4 of the MoMa museum, featuring a wide array of artists, forms, styles and mediums.